Market Pulse

 MUNICIPALS

-• Given their low credit risk and their favorable tax treatment, municipals represent a great alternative to cash.
+- Given their low credit risk and favorable tax treatment, we think municipals could represent a great alternative to cash.

 SECURITIZED (MBS)

-• A combination of more compelling relative valuations along with a return of institutional buyers to the marketplace could support MBS.
+- A combination of more compelling relative valuations, along with a return of institutional buyers to the market, could support MBS.

 BLANK